integralfx/MemTestHelper/DDR4 OC Guide.md

     Intel:
     * Try setting CR to 1T.
 If that doesn't work, leave CR on 2T.
-    * On Asus Maximus XI-boards enabling Trace Centering can help greatly with pushing 1T to higher frequencies.
+    * On Asus Maximus boards enabling Trace Centering can help greatly with pushing CR 1T to higher frequencies.

 11. You can also increase DRAM voltage to drop timings even more.
 Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).